Felix2477/data-analysis-projects/README.md

 # data-analysis-projects

 notebook_youth_mental_health.ipynb
--jupyter notebook cointaining the python code for a data project analysing the development of young people's mental health in 180 countries.
+- jupyter notebook cointaining the python code for a data project analysing the development of young people's mental health in 180 countries from 1990 to 2019.

 presentation_youth_mental_health.pdf
 - slides of a presentation of the most important results of the data project.